ARTBIMIS

 reveal

-It’s not editing.
-It’s not restoring.
 It’s becoming—the piece finding its truest form through me.

 ■ Why My Art Is Hard on Me

 Because I don’t create from the surface.
 I create from intuition, emotional resonance, psychological patterning, empathy, and structural truth.
 Every piece costs me something—not in a tragic way, but in a real way.
-Art asks for honesty, and I give it.

 ■ Technique, Form, and Identity